garrandall/popular-music-data/tracks/show-me-howard-hewett.md

 And we?ll love so deeply, I feel your arms completely With love that only we can share
 I?ll taste your sweet lips, caress your fingertips
-But before I go on, hoo, ooh, ooh
+But before I go on, hoo, oh oh

 You?ve got to let me know
 (You know, baby)